 I’m in the midst of re-thinking major aspects of my own business, and this naturally got me focusing on the major challenges we all face as we seek to grow our businesses.
 I thought I’d share some of my thoughts in this post with the hope that they will helpful to you.

-In the early days of launching an edupreneurial business, things are challenging, but I’d argue they are pretty clear.
+In the early days of launching an edupreneurial business, things are challenging, but I’d argue the edupreneur challenges you face at that point are pretty clear.
 You need to:

 All things that I have written extensively about here on Learning Revolution and many others have written about as well.